-Thermal spraying has certain requirements for coating materials, and the conditions to be met:
+Thermal spraying has specific requirements for coating materials, which must meet the following conditions:

-- There is a wide liquid phase zone, which is not easy to decompose or volatilize at the spraying temperature;
+- A wide liquid phase zone that is not prone to decomposition or volatilization at the spraying temperature.

 (3) Combination mechanism of thermal spray coating

-①Mechanical bonding: the particles in the molten state hit the surface of the substrate and then spread into a flat liquid thin layer, which is embedded in the undulating surface and forms a mechanical bond.
+①Mechanical bonding: In this type of bonding, particles in a molten state collide with the surface of the substrate and spread out into a thin, flat liquid layer.
+The layer becomes embedded in the substrate’s undulating surface, forming a mechanical bond.

-②Metallurgical bonding: diffusion and welding between the coating and the substrate surface are called metallurgical bonding.
+②Metallurgical bonding: This type of bonding is achieved through diffusion and welding between the coating and the substrate surface.

-③Physical bonding: When the molten particles moving at high speed hit the surface of the substrate, if the distance between the two sides of the interface is within the range of the atomic lattice constant, the particles are bonded together by van der Waals force.
+③Physical bonding: When molten particles moving at high speeds collide with the substrate surface, if the distance between the two sides of the interface falls within the range of the atomic lattice constant, the particles bond together through van der Waals forces.

 (4) The formation process of the coating

-The greater the kinetic energy of the particles hitting the substrate and the greater the impact deformation, the better the bonding of the formed coating;
+The stronger the impact of the particles on the substrate and the greater their kinetic energy, the stronger the bond of the resulting coating.

-The formation process of the coating is shown in Figure 15.
+The formation of the coating is depicted in Figure 15.

 Figure 15 Schematic diagram of the coating formation process

-The coating structure is composed of flat particles of different sizes, unmelted spherical particles, inclusions and pores.
+The coating structure consists of flat particles of varying sizes, unmelted spherical particles, inclusions, and pores.

-- Low impact kinetic energy of unmelted particles;
+- Low kinetic energy of unmelted particles upon impact.

-- The shadowing effect caused by different spraying angles;
+- The shadowing effect caused by variations in the spray angle.

 2.Thermal spray welding technology